Danilo-Guedes/tokenlab-danilo-test/README.md

 3. Write tests for the application.
 4. Create a class to standardize backend errors.
 5. If it were a real project, I would be using TypeScript instead of vanilla JavaScript.
-6. I would put all the code into a container so the development enviroment gets easier to setup.
-7. Add better loading states (skeletons and spinners) and of course add small animation to make the UI and UX even more friendly.
+6. Add better loading states (skeletons and spinners) and of course add small animation to make the UI and UX even more friendly.

 ## Screenshots